Price/Earnings Ratio

 Creating a Model

-The chart below shows the exact same CAPE ratio data series as the prior chart - only the y-axis has changed to baseline 0 at the average CAPE ratio value of 20.2, and now shows horizontal bands representing standard deviations from that average.
-This presentation is in line with our other valuation models.
+The chart below displays the same CAPE ratio data series as the previous chart, but with the y-axis adjusted to a baseline of 0 at the average CAPE ratio value of 20.2.
+It now features horizontal bands that represent standard deviations from that average.
+This format aligns with our other valuation models.

 Current Position